WellingtonNico/well_django_autocompletion/README.md

 # Welcome to Well Django Autocompletion

 ## Why to use this extension?

-* It gives you a much faster development speed by providing autocompletion for template names, like using `include` and `extends` in django templates, defining `template_name` attribute on class based views, etc.
-* It also provides autocompletion for django urls, no matter if they are in your venv folder or not.
+This extension is aimed at developers who like VSCODE but also like the amazing PYCHARM functionalities, like the autocompletion for template name and url, plus a very fast way to go to the views clicking on url names.

+### Django templates
+* Autocompletion when using `include` and `extends` in HTML files.
+* Autocompletion when defining variables or dict keys in python files, like `template_name` in class based views.

+### Django urls
+* Autocompletion when using `url` tag in HTML files, plus if you are using `include` and need to pass an specific context using url arguments patterns.
+* Autocompletion when calling `reverse`, `reverse_lazy` and declaring variables and dict keys that looks like you wanna specify an url name.
-* Plus it provides definition for urls, your hold CMD+click(CTROL+click for windows) on a url and will open it's definition `url.py` file.
+* Definition provider using `CMD+click` or `CTRL+click` on a url name will take you to the url definition file.

-* No need any configuration, it will identify you are in a Django project and start automatically, just install it and start coding.
+### Django static files
+* Autocompletion when using `static` tag or if you are using `src` attribute in HTML and Python files, `src` also works for javascript files.
+* Definition provider using `CMD+click` or `CTRL+click` on a static file will take you to the static file(Only works in HTML files).

 ### Usage examples